Making the Switch to Kegged beverages

 Drinks Served on Tap

 There are probably more drinks to serve on tap than you initially thought possible.
 The food and beverage industry is approaching a time when consumers are looking for the latest ways to enjoy their food and drinks.
-Tapping your beverages cuts down on employee time spent, and customers can grow interest in the idea of pouring their own beverages in a matter of seconds.
+Serving beverages from kegs significantly cuts down on employee time spent, and customers can grow interested in the idea of pouring their drinks in a matter of seconds.

-Aside from wines and various cocktails, PourMyBeer is introducing the means to tap other beverages, including Kombucha, cold brew coffee, iced teas, and soft drinks.
-If your customers demand mixed drinks, you’ll be happy to know that quite a few common cocktails can be served on draft.
+Aside from wines and cocktails, PourMyBeer is introducing the means to tap other beverages, including mocktails, seltzers, iced teas, and craft sodas.
+If your customers demand mixed drinks, you’ll be happy to know that you can serve a variety of draft cocktails.
 From Daiquiris and Tonics to Manhattans and Margaritas, the options are endless.

 Why Should I Consider Tapping Beverages?

-Incorporating the ability to tap your beverages will keep customers happy, products fresh and the experience interesting.
+Incorporating the ability to tap your beverages will keep customers happy, products fresh, and the experience unique.
 If you’re resistant to tapping technology, perhaps it’s time to reconsider what makes this system so impactful.

 Working with PourMyBeer, you’ll find that we carry the determination to eliminate waste.
 Additionally, kegs stay fresh for an extended time.
 Depending on the beverage, some refreshments, such as wine, remain fresh in tapping storage for up to two months.
 In a restaurant, you can go through that amount of wine in a shorter time.